Citroen C5 Aircross Hybrid running costs

 If you're buying privately rather than running one as a company car, the savings aren't as clear-cut, as you have to factor in a higher list price than the petrol version.
 You should still see better fuel economy from the hybrid, though, as long as you keep the battery topped up as much as you can and especially if you mostly do short, local journeys on electric power alone.

 Citroen C5 Aircross Hybrid insurance group

-The C5 Aircross Hybrid falls into insurance group 32 in Flair specification, or 33 in Flair Plus trim.
+The C5 Aircross Hybrid falls into insurance group 32 in Shine specification, or 33 in Shine Plus trim.
 That's a few groups higher than the entry-level front-wheel-drive version of the mechanically identical Vauxhall Grandland X Hybrid, which is rated in group 24.

 Citroen gives the C5 Aircross Hybrid the same guarantee that applies to all its new cars sold in the UK, with no mileage limit in the first two years, and up to three years' cover as long as you mileage does not exceed 60,000.
 The C5 Aircross Hybrid's battery is covered by a separate eight-year/100,000-mile warranty, which will see the battery pack replaced free of charge if it can no longer hold at least 70% of its original power capacity during that time.

 Exact service intervals for the C5 Aircross Hybrid have yet to be confirmed but are likely to be similar to the 12-month/16,000-mile interval of its sister models, the aforementioned Vauxhall Crossland X and the Peugeot 3008 Hybrid.